ARK-Electronics/ROS2_PX4_Offboard_Example/README.md

 ```

 ### Setup Workspace
-This git repo is structured like a ROS2 workspace.
-Once you clone it, and build it, you should be able to run the code in the next section.

 This git repo is intended to be a ROS2 package that is cloned into a ROS2 workspace.

 We're going to create a workspace in our home directory, and then clone in this repo and also the px4_msgs repo.